roalyr/CustomKeyboardEngine/README.md

 ## Notes

 - Modifier keys (Shift, Ctrl, Alt) automatically update key labels to reflect their state.
-- Sticky keys (e.g., Caps Lock) toggle their state on press.
+- Caps Lock toggles its state on press.
-- Long-press actions can be defined using `keyCodeLongPress` (TODO: still under development) or `smallLabel`.
+- Long-press actions can be defined using `keyCodeLongPress` or `smallLabel`.
-- The **Space Key** and similar keys can extend into adjacent rows using custom heights.
+- Keys can extend into adjacent rows using custom heights (like a space key in default layout).

 ---

 ## Debugging

 - Parsing errors are displayed as **error popups** on the screen with details.
-- Logs provide information about successfully loaded layouts, file changes, and errors.
+- Every error is also mirrored via `Log.e()` call.
+- `Log.i()`, `Log.d()` are (should be) suppressed, leaving no trace of app activity.

 ---